tsugiproject/tsugi/README_POSTGRESQL.md

 the RETURNING pattern to get the primary key (assuming you added RETURNING before prepare) so you don't need any if-the-else code after `execute()` runs.

 PostgreSQL UPSERT Implementation Detail
 ---------------------------------------

 The MySQL portable UPSERT is pretty simple.
-Add the `last_insert_id()` trick to any ON DUPLICATE KEY UPDATE clause.
+Add the `last_insert_id()` trick to any INSERT with an ON DUPLICATE KEY UPDATE clause.

 It is not so simple for PostgreSQL upsert.
 Sometimes when we use UPSERT it is "almost always an INSERT" other times it is an "almost always an UPDATE".
 In real PostgreSQL you would write quite different